cartesive/vue-sample-app/README.md

 ### Future improvements

+**Update:** Robustness has been added with simple error handling on the API fetching.
+(19-Oct-2021)

-Two error states should be added to the the component for when the API return a result, but the status is "unsuccessful" and also when the API does not return at all, or a malformed result.
+~~Two error states should be added to the the component for when the API return a result, but the status is "unsuccessful" and also when the API does not return at all, or a malformed result.~~

 ## Technical  caveats